emilsoman/react-s3-dropzone/README.md

   </div>
 }

-// Find a working example in app/example.js
+// Find a working example in examples directory
 ```

 Props: